-FACULTY Writes Intensive Writing Retreats are offered for the first time Spring & Summer 2017!
+For the first time, FACULTY Writes Intensive Writing Retreats Spring & Summer 2017!

 You can expect to spend time in a designated space on campus with other faculty writers who will, likewise, be immersed in their own writing projects.
 The communal atmosphere helps writers maintain focus and write more than they might otherwise.

 Each retreat includes an introductory session on goal setting, scheduling strategies, and a commitment to writing goals; a distraction-free space (participants switch off email, phone, and text messaging--unless awaiting an urgent call); and morning coffee, tea, fresh fruit, and a variety of energy-boosting snacks.

 Faculty attendance is limited to 20 participants per retreat.
 If you know you are interested in attending, RSVP early to reserve your space.
 Please use the form below to reserve your space in a retreat.
 You may also contact Dr. Kristina Quynn for more information: email@example.com